hapax/hapax.github.io/assets/teaching.md

 ## A view of the scrubland

-That's the end of my little preamble, and oou've probably realised that I'm not really talking about hiking.
+That's the end of my little preamble, and by now you've probably realised that I'm not really talking about hiking.
 I'm talking about *maths*.
-In this thinly-veiled analogy, walking is the ability to manipulate symbols, to follow rules, and to play with formal structures.
+In this thinly-veiled analogy, walking is the ability to manipulate symbols, to follow rules, to find your way around a formal structure.
 Some people are naturally drawn to playing with symbols, some people aren't.
 But maths is not symbol manipulation any more than hiking is walking!
 These activities are necessary to mathematics, but they do not constitute it.
-The topography of the mathematical world is vast, with a huge variety of features and landforms, and precious resources scattered throughout.
+Mathematics has its own world, a vast topography of features and landforms, that can only be traversed and navigated by manipulating symbols; but manipulating symbols is not itself the goal.
-It can only be traversed and navigated using formal systems, but formal systems are not themselves the goal.
+And like walking, symbol manipulation is a skill that can be developed.

-But if you look at most high school textbooks, in Australia or North America, you could be forgiven for thinking that maths is just a collection of brute formal facts and symbol pushing, without context, without use, without beauty; a scrubland.
+But if you look at most high school textbooks, in Australia or North America, you could be forgiven for thinking that maths is just a collection of brute formal facts, without context, without use, without beauty: a scrubland.
 What should be a voyage of discovery and empowerment, a journey into the mathematical world, is a joyless plod for most students.
 I know because that was my experience of high school maths.